Registan

+Several decades after the Mongol conquest, a Friday mosque was erected on Registan Square in Samarkand, the site that had served as the focal point of the Sarbadar uprising of 1365.

-The Registan was a public square, where people gathered to hear royal proclamations, heralded by blasts on enormous copper pipes called dzharchis — and a place of public executions.
-It is framed by three madrasahs (Islamic schools) of distinctive Islamic and Muqarnas style architecture (Arabic Muslim Style).
+People gathered on the Registan to hear royal proclamations, heralded by blasts on enormous copper pipes called dzharchis — and for public executions.
+The three madrasas feature distinctive Islamic style with muqarnas.
 The square was regarded as the hub of the Timurid Renaissance.

-Madrasahs
+Madrasas

-The three madrasahs of the Registan are the Ulugh Beg Madrasah (1417–1420), the Sher-Dor Madrasah (1619–1636), and the Tilya-Kori Madrasah (1646–1660).
-Madrasah is an Arabic term meaning school.
-The madrassas of the Registan is written on Persian, Chagatai Turkic and Arabic.
+The three madrasas of the Registan are the Ulugh Beg Madrasa (1417–1420), the Sherdar Madrasa (1619–1636), and the Tilakari Madrasa (1646–1660).
+Madrasa is an Arabic term meaning 'school'.
+The madrasas of the Registan is written on Persian, Chagatai Turkic and Arabic.